zammad/zammad-admin-documentation/channels/twitter-x/twitter.rst

 .. note::
    To set it up, follow the steps below:

-   1. Apply for a `Twitter Developer account`_.
+   1. Apply for a `Twitter Developer account <https://developer.twitter.com/en/apply/user>`_.
-   2. `Create a new Twitter app`_ for Zammad.
+   2. `Create a new Twitter app <https://developer.twitter.com/en/apps/create>`_ for Zammad.
-   3. Set your new app’s permissions to *Read, write, and access direct messages.*
+   3. Set your new app's permissions to *Read, write, and access direct messages.*
    4. Generate a new access token & secret.
-   5. `Set up a dev environment`_ for the Account Activity API.
+   5. `Set up a dev environment <https://developer.twitter.com/en/account/environments>`_ for the Account Activity API.
    6. Add your new Twitter app in Zammad.
    7. Add your Twitter account in Zammad.
    8. Configure filters for creating new tickets based on **#tags** and